Kenilworth

 · Why the risks of the project do not appear to have been adequately considered?

-She confirmed that the joint Green Party and Labour administration is committed to delivering affordable, energy-efficient homes efficiently, with lower risk to taxpayers stating: "This administration is fully committed to driving this project forward"
+She confirmed that the joint Green-Labour administration is committed to delivering affordable, energy-efficient homes efficiently, with lower risk to taxpayers stating: "This administration is fully committed to driving this project forward"

 CHECK OUT OUR Jobs Section HERE!